Field Sobriety Tests

-If recently arrested for DUI based on the results of a field sobriety test, it is highly advised that the accused individual contact a skilled Kansas City DUI attorney.
+If recently arrested for DUI based on the results of a field sobriety test, it is highly advised that the accused individual contact a skilled Kansas City, MO DUI attorney.
 In many cases, these tests are inaccurate, but if a law enforcement official believes that the individual was driving under the influence due to testing results, such as the individual didn't walk, turn or count properly, an arrest will take place.
 Kansas City DUI attorney, Charles Green, is fully aware of all the flaws in field sobriety testing and administration of these tests, and should review the evidence at once.

 breath and blood tests, can change the course of a person's life for many months or years.
 It is common for DUI offenders to lose their driving privileges and be charged fines and possibly given jail time.
 It is important to hire an experienced lawyer immediately following the arrest in order to set up

 a driver's license hearing, to take action to avoid driver's license suspension and get the license reinstated, and to examine all of the case evidence in order to come up with a strong defensive strategy.

 What are Field Sobriety Tests and How Accurate Are They?